gemseo/gemseo/doc_src/source/postprocessing/index.rst

 The post-processing features are illustrated on MDO results obtained on the :ref:`SSBJ use case <sobieski_problem>`, using different types of :code:`formulation` (:ref:`MDF formulation <mdf_formulation>`, :ref:`IDF formulation <idf_formulation>`, ...)

-To setup the case, please see :ref:`sobieski_mdo`.

-The code lines follow, modulo the :code:`formulation` value:
+The following code sets up and executes the problem.
+It is possible to try different types of MDO strategies by changing the :code:`formulation` value.
+For a detailed explanation on how to setup the case, please see :ref:`sobieski_mdo`.

 .. code::